 Misting is an easy option and despite perhaps not being as ‘deeply nourishing’ as a humidifier, it does the trick for me.
 Don’t use very cold water (tepid is perfect) and mist in the morning are the two things I’d recommend doing.
 Browning edges of your plant is a sign that it’s not getting enough humidity, and when a plant becomes weakened in this way, they can be more susceptible to pests such as spider mites and mealy bugs.

 Succulents are quite low maintenance this time of year and are generally less hassle than foliage plants with humidity requirements.
 The main issue that you will encounter is stretched out growth, or etiolation, due the the plants literally reaching out for more light.
-This might not look the prettiest, but keeping the plants in a cool spot with indirect light can help make the stretching extreme.
-Be light with your watering too, and I always water from below on a plate with my succulents.
+This might not look the prettiest, but keeping the plants in a cool spot with indirect light can help make the stretching less extreme.
+Be light with your watering too (they hardly need any water this time of year), and I always water from below on a plate with my succulents.

 5. A note on pileas…